 Find out the latest stats on the WooCommerce market share compared to other e-commerce platforms and WordPress e-commerce plugins.

 REST is short for Representational State Transfer and API means Application Programming Interface.

 WordPress REST API is a set of code that enables other systems to interface with WordPress and helps these systems communicate with each other.
 This is how a third-party website or mobile app accesses your WordPress database, fetches data from it, and sends data to it.

 Developments such as the REST API make WordPress ideal for any type of online system.
+They firmly negate questions such as "Is WordPress dying?"
 It also makes it easy to integrate with non-WordPress platforms or use plugins like WooCommerce Product Table as the back-end of a non-WordPress system.

 This feature presents a lot of challenges as well as opportunities for both WordPress developers and users.
 WordPress REST API will change the way we build and use applications with WordPress.

 It’s safe to say that WordPress is the most popular website hosting software in the world and will continue to be in the coming years.

 There are other site builders and hosting platforms out there that enable you to build websites.
 However, due to its powerful features and user-friendly tools, the market share of WordPress grew more in 2020 than it has in any year since it started being tracked!